AlexanderBurkhart/realtime-modular-object-detection/README.md

 # Real Time Modular Object Detection

 This project is aimed to detect any specific type of object in real time by passing a dataset of the object.
-There are three folders that show the progress of the different algorithms in this project.
+There are three folders that show the different algorithms in this project.

-- Has support to use [Zynq UltraScale+](https://www.xilinx.com/products/boards-and-kits/zcu104.html) as a processor for optical flow
+- Has support to use [Zynq UltraScale+](https://www.xilinx.com/products/boards-and-kits/zcu104.html) as a processor for optical flow for Faster R-CNN

 **Use the _obj-detection-frcnn_ for best results.**